 The purpose of this evaluation form is to help ensure that incoming officers are ahead of the game when they begin the year as the new executive board.
 Before you start, try to think of the things that would have made your position easier had you known them at the beginning of your term.
 By doing this, new officers will be able to pursue new avenues without falling back on the same troubles you faced.

-Officer Name: Organization Name:

-Date(s) of Term(s) Held: Position:

-Phone: Email:

-What three things (meetings, events, fundraisers, conferences, services, etc) were the biggest successes for your Student Org?
+What three things (meetings, events, fundraisers, conferences, services, etc....) were the biggest successes for your Student Org?

-1